albertwujj/albertwujj.github.io/_posts/2019-05-18-Towards-proving-the-infinite-potential-of-humans-2.md

 @wuaaro is my best math teacher I could have ever imagined.

 Positive self-reflection is stupid when you can control your hormones.

+Our actions live or die on their own merits.

 Everyone has the natural intuition for saving the world.